 - 1. Any capitalised wording within these Regulations is further defined within the Glossary of Terms. - 2.
-These Regulations apply to all quotation and tender processes commenced from and including 1st September 2017. - Quotation and tender processes commenced on or before 1st September 2017 will continue under the previous Council Procurement Regulations approved by Audit Committee on 26th June 2017.
+These Regulations apply to all quotation and tender processes commenced from and including 1st September 2017. - 3.
+Quotation and tender processes commenced on or before 1st September 2017 will continue under the previous Council Procurement Regulations approved by Audit Committee on 26th June 2017.

-$\begin{tabular}{ll} \textbf{Threshold Ladder} & \textbf{(All Contract spends exclude VAT but } \underline{\textbf{must}} & \textbf{include it to determine if projects trigger the Government Thresholds, see C3.2)} \\ \end{tabular}$
+$\begin{tabular}{ll} \textbf{Threshold Ladder} (All Contract spends exclude VAT but \underline{must} include it to determine if projects trigger the Government Thresholds, see C3.2) \\ \end{tabular}$

-Threshold Process for Procuring Contract values up to Award to provider without formal procureme ent process. £500 Use a Procurement / Purchasing Card (see section C9).
+Threshold Process for Procuring Contract values up to Award to provider without formal procureme nt process. £500 Consider using a Purchase Card (see section C9).
 Contract on the providers own terms.
-Contract values at and over £500 up to £25,000 (the Council Advertising Threshold) Contract values at and over the Council Advertising Threshold up to Government Thresholds limits (see below for these) Contract on the providers own terms.
-Obtain 3 written quotations.
+Contract values at and over £500 up to £25,000 (the Council Advertising Threshold) Obtain 3 written quotations.
 Consider a Procurement / Purchasing Card for the lower value spends in this range.
 Contract on Council model Terms and Conditions where possible; contract on provider's terms and conditions where there is a business need and any associated risks have been considered.
-Publically advertised procurement.
+The Procurement Tool Kit (see section C8) is to be used specifically for • Advice on whether a procurement is required at all • Developing a Sourcing Strategy Contract values at and over the Council Advertising Threshold up to Government Thresholds limits (see below for these) Publically advertised procurement.
 Consult a Procurement Advisor to manage the procurement via electronic tendering.
 A Sourcing Strategy is required.
 Consult a Procurement Advisor before embarking on any procurement at and over £100,000.
 Contracts Register to be populated.
-The Procurement Tool Kit (see section C8) is to be used specifically for • Advice on whether a procurement is required at all • Developing a Sourcing Strategy • Advising on Contract terms and conditions and procurement documentation • Preparing, issuing and evaluating quotations and tenders ContractsFinder will be used for posting both adverts and award notices for spends £25,000 and over.
-Use Council model Terms and Conditions. and tenders Contract values at, and In accordance with the Public Contracts Reg rulations for: - over, the Government Thresholds Appropriate VAT must be added to all full contract values to determine if Public, or Concession Contracts Regulations or are triggered Supplies and Services over £213,47 Light Touch Regime contracts over £ Works over £5,336,937 In accordance with the Concession Contract Works/Services over £5,336,937 Consult a Procurement Advisor on all procure Government Thresholds.
-ContractsFinder and Find a Tender notices Use Council model Contract Terms and ContractsFinder every 2 years from 1st January 2022 £663,540° cts Regulations for: - urements over the applicable.
+ContractsFinder will be used for posting both adverts and award notices for spends £25,000 and over.
+Use Council model Terms and Conditions.
+Advising on Contract terms and conditions and procurement documentation Preparing, issuing and evaluating quotations and tenders Issuing quotations and tenders Contract values at, and over, the Government Thresholds Appropriate VAT must be included in all full contract values to determine if Public, or Concession Contracts Regulations are triggered In accordance with the Public Contracts Reg Goods and Services over £214,904 Light Touch Regime contracts over £ Works over £5,372,609 In accordance with the Concession Contract Works/Services over £5,372,609 Consult a Procurement Advisor on all procu Government Thresholds.
+ContractsFinder and Find a Tender notices Use Council model Contract Terms and Correfreshed every 2 years from 1st January 2024 £663,540 [] Its Regulations for: - rements over the applicable.